eristoddle/WSO2-Docker-Compose/README.md

 Just comment out the images you don't want to run in the docker-compose.yml file.
 The following you will need to have running due to configuration files looking for them:

-- wso2mysql
+- wso2postgres
 - is
 - greg

-## Running with Rancher
+## Running with Rancher - Can Be Skipped

 NOTE: Not necessary for local development, but for playing with a production level environment locally.